Robert Krulwich: Background

 Krulwich received his bachelor's degree in U.S. history from Oberlin College in 1969 and his Juris Doctor degree from Columbia Law School in 1974.
 Just two months later, he abandoned his pursuit of a law career to cover the Watergate hearings for Pacifica Radio.
 In 1976, he became Washington bureau chief for Rolling Stone.

 From 1978 to 1985, he was the business and economics correspondent for NPR.
 Among other creative efforts, he recorded an opera called "Rato Interesso" to explain interest rates.
 He went on to host the PBS arts series Edge.

-In 1984, he joined CBS and appeared regularly on This Morning, 48 Hours, and Nightwatch with Charlie Rose.
+In 1984, he joined CBS and appeared regularly on CBS This Morning, 48 Hours, and Nightwatch with Charlie Rose.
 During the Gulf War, he co-anchored the CBS program America Tonight.
 In 1994, he joined ABC.

 In 1992, Krulwich appeared as a guest on the first episode of The Tonight Show with Jay Leno.
 Critic Tom Shales panned Krulwich's appearance, describing him as "the Big Bird of economics."

 Annually through the 1990s, he hosted a semi-fictional year-in-review program called Backfire for NPR.
-In 1995, at the invitation of President and Mrs. Clinton, the group that collaborates with Krulwich to produce Backfire performed at the White House.
+In 1995, at the invitation of President Bill Clinton and First Lady Hillary Clinton, Krulwich recorded a live show at the White House with the rest of the “Backfire” team.

 In 1999, he hosted an eight-part prime-time series for ABC Nightline called Brave New World (which frequently featured his friends, They Might Be Giants, as musical guests).

 In 2004, Krulwich became the host and managing editor of the innovative PBS science program NOVA scienceNOW.
 The show often tackled science stories considered too complex for television, sometimes using cartoons and musical production numbers to illustrate abstract concepts.
 In 2005, Krulwich re-established a relationship with NPR, where he made regular contributions to several programs on science topics, while continuing to produce occasional segments for ABC News.
 By early 2006, with several projects going at once, Krulwich decided to end his work on NOVA scienceNOW after only five episodes.

 Krulwich regularly moderates discussions on scientific topics at the 92nd Street Y in New York City.
 His presentations at the YMHA have featured such prominent scientists as Brian Greene and James D. Watson.

 He is a regular correspondent on the PBS investigative series Frontline.
 Krulwich substitutes for the hosts of NPR's magazine shows, and from mid-2004 to January 2020 he co-hosted the Radiolab program with Jad Abumrad.

+Krulwich has a prominent role in the 2021 feature documentary film Objects as a proponent of recognizing the importance of seemingly useless keepsakes for their history and personal meaning.

 Retirement

 On December 5, 2019, Krulwich announced via the Radiolab email newsletter that he would be retiring from Radiolab, though specifying it would not be immediate.
 His last episode aired on January 30, 2020.
+Krulwich said he planned to use his retirement to work on collaborations including a documentary about Oliver Sacks with Ric Burns and a project about photographer Anand Varma's cultivation of jellyfish.